ludocode/pottery/test/README.md

 When building the fuzz tests as unit tests, Pottery just generates a few kilobytes of random input to each of them over a number of rounds.
 The random seed is printed so you can reproduce bugs.
 See the [Fuzz Tests](#fuzz-tests) section below.

 The unit test suite is itself made up of a bunch of test templates.
 For example the template [`test_pottery_array_ufo.t.h`](test/src/pottery/unit/test_pottery_array_ufo.t.h) tests a generalized array of `ufo_t`, a common test object.
-This template is instantiated to test vector, ring, deque, etc.
+This template is instantiated to test vector, ring, pager, etc.